 Pour the custard filling in the center and fold the phyllo sheets hanging over the sides on top of the filling drizzling each stack with butter.

-Place another stack of four sheets on top and tuck the excess phyllo into the sides of pan.
+Place another stack of four sheets on top and tuck the excess phyllo into the sides of the pan.
 Drizzle with more butter.
 Do the same with the final remaining sheets of phyllo.

 Pour all of the remaining butter on top and brush the sides of the phyllo as well.